Code-Institute-Submissions/-Eamonn5P-Fitness-with-Eamonn-/README.md

 <li>One Month</li>
 <li>Three Months</li>
 </ul>
-<p>Once selected you can click on the submit button and you selection is sent to the business</p>
+<p>Once selected, you can click on the submit button and your selection is sent to the business</p>

 ![CYP](assets/css/images/CYP.png)

 <hr>

 <h2>Footer</h2>
-<p>The footer is located on the bottom of all peges of the website.</p>
+<p>The footer is located on the bottom of all pages of the website.</p>
 <p>It contains a row of social media icons which when clicked will bring you the website clicked.</p>
 <p>The Icons consist of:</p>
 <ul>